rohit366/tiny-crm/README.md

 - [X] release announcement checker for signed up users
 - [X] Todoist task creator from due leads to contact
 - [ ] automatically set status date based on GitHub tags (research this more)
-- [ ] set spreadsheet status via information in GitHub tags/commits (research this more)
+- [ ] set spreadsheet release via information in GitHub tags/commits (research this more)
-- [ ] change lead status based on incoming webhooks (e.g. a signup notification)
+- [ ] change lead release based on incoming webhooks (e.g. a signup notification)

 ### Improvements
 - [ ] helper function to automatically identify project and label IDs for the user
 - [ ] allow users to set which columns are included in Todoist comment contents

-PRs are always welcome! :beers:
+**PRs and comments are always welcome!** :beers: